MohamedSabith97/Functional-Doc_HRM/New_Format.md

-- The Retirement request is initiated from case and task management for Employee.
+- The Retirement request is initiated from case and task management.

 - Employee Should not be pending in Vacation or Retirement process.

 - If employee have ERP access, it should deactivate before request.

-- Employee not in Outside Kingdom.
+- Employee should not in Outside Kingdom.

 - Employee should not be Iqama Renewal Process.

 - **(Employee Status will change based on EOS Category:**

-    - **--if Category is End of Service, employee status will change as Termianted.**
+    - **--if Category is End of Service, employee status will change as Terminated.**

-   - **--if Category is Escaped, employee status will change as Termianted_Escaped.**
+   - **--if Category is Escaped, employee status will change as Terminated_Escaped.**

    - **--if Category is Transferred, employee status will change as Transferred.**

-   - **--if Category is LeftNotReturn, employee status will change as Termianted_LeftNotReturn.**
+   - **--if Category is LeftNotReturn, employee status will change as Terminated_LeftNotReturn.**

-   - **--if Category is Dead, employee status will change as Termianted_Dead.)**
+   - **--if Category is Dead, employee status will change as Terminated_Dead.)**

 | [New Request](#new-request) > [Arco Approval](#arco-approval-1) > [Customer Approval](#customer-approval-1) > [Under Processing](#under-processing-2) > [Customer Clearance](#customer-clearance-1) > [Arco Clearance](#arco-clearance-1) > [Waiting for Travel](#waiting-for-travel-1) > [RejectedRequest](#rejectedrequest) > [Complete](#complete-4) |